yuetloo/ethersapp/README.md

 ethersapp was created to help me learn about ethereum contracts.
 I was inspired to create this tool after attending a few ethereum contract introduction meetup sessions by [Ledger Labs] (https://ledgerlabs.io).

 # Security
 Please note that ethersapp has not been through a comprehensive security review.
 It is an experimental software intended for small amount of Ether to be used to experiment with Ethereum smart contracts.
 Only functions in a smart contract that require a transaction require Ether to run.
-Constant functions labeled with a "C" beside the function name do not require Ether to run.
+Constant functions labeled with a <div style='display:inline; background-color:orange; color:white; border-radius:50%;'>C</div> beside the function name do not require Ether to run.

 # Usage
 1. Select a network (testnet vs. mainnet) from the dropdown list on the top right corner of the page